Claudebot7/Claudebot7/README.md

 # Hey 👋

 This GitHub is mostly a collection of small tools, experiments, and workflow helpers I build for myself and occasionally decide to share.
-Nothing here is meant to be perfect or enterprise-grade.
+Nothing here is meant to be perfect.

 If something is useful to you, feel free to use it, modify it, or improve it.